evanthebouncy/program-synthesis-minimal/_pages/about.md

 Feel free to create an issue on [GitHub](https://github.com/evanthebouncy/program-synthesis-primer) or contact me.

 ## about me
 Evan (Yewen) Pu is a researcher working on making programming more communicative.
-He has been in the field of program synthesis since 2010.
+He has been in the field of program synthesis since 2010, and was adviced by Armando Solar-Lezama and Leslie Kaebling during his PhD.

 ### redes sociales
 [scholar](https://scholar.google.com/citations?user=LJnNKXMAAAAJ&hl=en), [twitter](https://mobile.twitter.com/evanthebouncy) | I am evanthebouncy on all platforms